Your Food Is Slowly Killing You

 - For MSG, minimize and/or avoid manufactured, processed, and fermented food.
 Replace them with natural, unprocessed, unfermented food whenever possible.

 - As for artificial sweeteners, you should avoid artificially sweetened food, drinks, medications, supplements, or anything made with them.
 Even something sweetened with white sugar is better for you than something artificially sweetened.
 Better yet, you should use natural sweeteners, if sweetening is necessary (like Agave).

-- Make your own skin care products – it’s easy, and we’ve published our favorite natural skin care recipes here.
+- Make your own skin care products – it’s easier than you think.

 And above all, don’t give up.
 You and your health are worth the effort!